Exercise during pregnancy

 Is physical activity safe for all pregnant women?

-What types of activities are best during pregnancy?
+What kinds of activities are safe during pregnancy?

-If you exercised before you were pregnant, it’s usually safe to continue your activities during pregnancy.
+If you’re healthy and you exercised before you got pregnant, it’s usually safe to continue your activities during pregnancy.
 Check with your provider to make sure.
-As your pregnancy continues and your belly gets bigger, you may need to change some activities or ease up on your workout.
+For example, if you’re a runner or a tennis player or you do other kinds of intense exercise, you may be able to keep doing your workouts when you’re pregnant.
+As your belly gets bigger later in pregnancy, you may need to change some activities or ease up on your workouts.

 What kinds of activities aren’t safe during pregnancy?